dopamine/lateralstories/call-for-participants.md

 If you have a stake in what a thing will look, feel or work like, you are welcome!

 ### How to be part of it?

 It’s simple:

-- If you fit this description, please do get in touch!
+- If the above sounds like you, please do get in touch!
 Sharing your story will help many future hopeful designers in ways you can’t even think of.
 Just [respond using this form](https://docs.google.com/forms/d/e/1FAIpQLSePfikEjU6Cuz-Ro8UKtnEJ0jlMvWMk8dgef-Iv5B5l5ucucQ/viewform).
 - Please nominate people you know who have these kinds of stories to share about their career path.
 Simply forward this call to them and if they are interested, they can [respond using this form](https://docs.google.com/forms/d/e/1FAIpQLSePfikEjU6Cuz-Ro8UKtnEJ0jlMvWMk8dgef-Iv5B5l5ucucQ/viewform).